Workshops & Trainings

 They say that ‘great stories happen to the people who can tell them’.
 This session will help you become one of those people.
 Being able to recognize a story – and the story structure – and being able to build it into an actual engaging narrative can be the difference between getting what you want and not getting anything at all.

 Applied Improv does just what it suggests: applies improv for use in practical contexts.
 Developing and harnessing creativity, encouraging groupthink and teamwork, and enriching interpersonal relationships, process and ultimately, results.

 Below are some of the workshops I suggest to clients, although topics can be tailored to suit individual needs.

-- Group Improv training – There are a great way to get groups, small or large, together to have some constructive fun.
-Elements include: interpersonal communication, presentation skills, listening, collaboration, and being ‘in the moment’.
-Through exercises and activities participants will develop the ability to connect with each other and have fun.
+- Group Improv training – These are a great way to get groups, small or large, together to have some constructive fun.
+Elements include interpersonal communication, presentation skills, listening, collaboration, and being ‘in the moment’.
+Through exercises and activities, participants will develop the ability to connect with each other and have fun.
 Guaranteed to produce creative sparks and deliver strategies to channel innovations into workable ideas.
 A great way to re-energize a team.